-Prerequisite courses: Operating Systems, Programming in Java
+Prerequisite courses: Operating Systems, Object-Oriented Programming

 This course is a pre-requisite for Mobile and Sensor Systems (Part II).

 Aims of the Michaelmas Term part of the course

 The aim of the course is to introduce concurrency control concepts and their implications for system design and implementation.